Skip to Content

 1. OS Environment Variables:

-You can reference OS system environment variables as global variables using the format {{variable}}.
+You can reference OS environment variables as global variables using the format {{variable}}.

 2. *Global Environment: